palant/chrome-extension-manifests-dataset/README.md

 ## Querying the dataset

-The repository contains a `query.js` script allowing running queries against the dataset.
+The convenience script `query.js` in this repository allows running queries against the dataset.
 To run the script you will need Node.JS 16 or higher.
 Before using the script for the first time, run `npm install` command in this directory to install dependencies.

-The script uses [matchme queries](https://github.com/DamonOehlman/matchme) and lists matching extensions.
+The queries are JavaScript code that will be executed sandboxed, with extension metadata/manifest as context.
 You can pass a manifest query and optionally a metadata query on the command line:

 ```sh
 query.js [-m metadata-query] manifest-query